 Taxes on Life Insurance Payouts

-The short answer to the question of how life insurance proceeds are taxed is that lump-sum death benefits are not subject to income taxes.
+How does the IRS tax life insurance proceeds?
+The short answer is that lump-sum death benefits are not subject to income taxes.
 Most people who buy life insurance pay for it in a series of premiums.
-When the policyholder dies, the death benefit is paid out in a lump sum to the beneficiary.
+When the policyholder dies, the beneficiaries receive the death benefit in a lump sum.
 When life insurance is paid for and disbursed in this way, the benefit is not taxable unless it triggers the estate tax (more on that below).

 If you opt for permanent life insurance (as opposed to term life insurance), your policy can accumulate cash value without triggering taxes.
 And for policies that pay dividends, those dividends are generally not taxable, unless you receive more than you’ve paid in premiums.

 As you can see, there are plenty of ways to get tax-free gains from a life insurance policy.
 However, there are certain life insurance decisions that can lead to taxation of some or all of the life insurance policy.
 Let’s take a look at some cases in which life insurance is taxable.

 Taxes on Life Insurance Installment Payments

 Some life insurance policyholders and beneficiaries choose to structure their policy so that the beneficiary receives the payment in annual or monthly installments rather than in a lump sum.